szeleeteo/szeleeteo.github.io/content/posts/first-post.md

 tags: [python]
 ---

-An excessively elaborate, over-engineered but obligatory, introductory post on an auspicious day.
+An excessively elaborate, over-engineered but obligatory, introductory post on a special day.
 This is the Way.

 ```python
 try: